yuanjunyi/car/p5-vehicle-detection/writeup.md

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and trained a linear SVM for each combination respectively.
-I used 20% percent of the dataset as the cross validation set and it turned out the performance of the various combinations were quite close: most of them had an over 98% accuracy set.
-So I decided to stop optimizing the model and focused on the pipelile.
+I tried various combinations of parameters and for each combination I trained a linear SVM respectively.
+I used 20% percent of the dataset as the cross validation set and it turned out the performance of the various combinations were quite close: most of them had an over 98% test accuracy.
+So I decided to stop optimizing the model and focused on the pipeline.
 The final choice of HOG parameters is: `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).